 Why barristers do not give advice on the phone

-This is the main reason why barristers do not give advice by phone but co-incidentally there is a historical reason also.
-Throughout the 20th Century which is the time period during which phones came into general use before being overtaken by email, webchat and other forms of digital communication – barristers were not permitted (by the Code of Conduct) to talk to clients without a solicitor being engaged by the client as intermediary.
-So the client always phoned (if they did use the phone) the solicitor and if it was appropriate for advice from a barrister to be sought the solicitor would send written instructions to the barrister to provide a written Opinion, or possibly arrange a conference with the barrister.
-Since 2004 barristers have been able to provide their services to clients, in some civil matters, on a “direct access” basis without a solicitor being needed, but by 2004 email was in widespread and increasing use and there was no need to contemplate using the phone – with all its inherent disadvantages where legal services are concerned - when the client was contactable by email.
+These are the main reasons why barristers do not give advice by phone but there is a historical reason also.
+Throughout the 20th Century which is the time period during which phones came into general use before being overtaken by email, messaging and other forms of digital communication – barristers were not permitted (by the Bar Council Code of Conduct) to talk to clients without a solicitor being engaged by the client as intermediary.
+So the client contacted the solicitor and if it was appropriate for advice from a barrister to be sought the solicitor would send a written Brief to Counsel to the barrister so that the barrister could provide a written Opinion.
+Since 2004 barristers have been able to provide their services to clients, in some matters - especially civil law matters - on a “direct access” basis without a solicitor being needed in every case, but by 2004 email was in widespread and increasing use and there was no need to contemplate using the phone – with all its inherent disadvantages where legal services are concerned - when the client was contactable by email.

 This page was lasted updated in August 2023 Disclaimer